No. 511 Squadron RAF: Post-war 1: On Yorks and Hastings

 Within a few days (16 October 1946) the squadron was formed again as an Avro York operator based at RAF Lyneham.
 It continued to fly the long-distance routes to India and the Far East until, like a lot of transport squadrons, it became involved in the Berlin Airlift.

 The squadron was then re-equipped with the Handley Page Hastings in September 1949 and in 1957 the squadron moved to join other operators of the Hastings at RAF Colerne.
 A year later the squadron disbanded when it was re-numbered to 36 Squadron on 1 September 1958.

 Post-war 2: Comes the Britannia

 The squadron was formed again at RAF Lyneham on 15 December 1959, as the second squadron to operate the Bristol Britannia on long-range trooping flights.
-It moved out of RAF Lyneham for RAF Brize Norton in June 1970, as Lyneham became the base for the new Lockheed Hercules.
+It moved out of RAF Lyneham for RAF Brize Norton in June 1970, as Lyneham became the base for the new Lockheed C-130 Hercules.
 The squadron was disbanded on 6 January 1976, when it was decided to withdraw the Britannia from service.